 Three Key Challenges:

 Competition – Lidl & Aldi: The supermarket sector has become one of the most fiercely competitive markets in the UK.
 This has largely been fuelled by the rapid growth of Aldi and Lidl.
 These two budget supermarkets founded in 2011 and 2012 respectively were traditionally low cost but low quality.
 Over the past few years, they have invested heavily in marketing higher quality products at lower prices than the big four.
 Their growth in market share illustrates their rapid development.
 Lidl and Aldi’s combined market share has grown from 8.4% to over 12.7% in under 4 years.
+Tesco has however, announced plans to open its own discount chain to compete with Lidl and Aldi (see below).

 Competition – Big 4: The Big Four supermarkets may become the Big Three if the agreed merger between Sainsbury’s and Asda is approved.
 The deal is worth £14 billion and the combined supermarkets would leapfrog Tesco to become the largest supermarket group with 31% share of the market.
 Sainsbury’s CEO, had revealed that customers are likely to see 10% falls in prices of goods.
 This deal is likely to hit Tesco hard if it goes ahead.
 For example, Tesco offer customers a price match promise on branded goods.
 If a combined Sainsbury’s and Asda are able to instantly cut prices by 10% this may be something Tesco needs to reconsider.
 Even without the price match issue, the price war amongst the Big Four is certainly likely to heat up.
+Tesco has however, fought back recently formed strategic alliance with French supermarket giant Carrefour (see below).
+This alliance will give it greater economies of scale with suppliers and allow them to slash prices.

 Consumer Trends: Tesco will need to keep up with changing consumer trends in the Internet age.
 While Tesco boasts a very strong online shop section, it does have numerous megastores on huge estates.
 In the wider retail sector, stores with huge outlets like Toys R Us and Maplin’s have collapsed due to failure to adapt.
 The effects on Tesco of the internet age however, will not be as acute as they were in these cases.
 Tesco must adapt departmentally.
 One of these key changes is that many consumers now buy goods such TV’s, entertainment systems and films online.
 Tesco could once fill numerous rows with these goods but naturally have had to cut back.
 The speed of change is the real challenge.
 For example, DVD’s were released in the late 1990’s and became the most popular disc format for movies.
 By 2010, internet downloads had risen in popularity and the death of the DVD was already being discussed.
 As trends change, filling these vast vacant spaces with profitable items is a key challenge.